vwochnik/php-mail/README.md

 # PHP-Mail

-> Small PHP contact form endpoint as a drop-in for static websites.
+> Small self-hosted PHP contact form endpoint as a drop-in for static websites.
 >

 ## Install